sous-chefs/mysql/README.md

 * `mysql['data_dir']` - Location for mysql data directory, default is "/var/lib/mysql"
 * `mysql['conf_dir']` - Location for mysql conf directory, default is "/etc/mysql"
 * `mysql['ec2_path']` - location of mysql data_dir on EC2 nodes, default "/mnt/mysql"
+* `mysql['chef_gem_binary']` - the Ruby binary to use to install the MySQL gem with.
+By default this is `nil` which will install the MySQL gem to the gems directory of the Ruby executing Chef.

 Performance tuning attributes, each corresponds to the same-named parameter in my.cnf; default values listed